 An Overview of E-Invoicing in Malaysia

-Malaysia is to become the latest country to introduce mandatory electronic invoicing for Sales and Services Taxes from 1 June 2024 to 1 January 2027.
+Malaysia is to become the latest country to introduce mandatory electronic invoicing for Sales and Services Taxes from Aug 2024 to July 2025.
 Are you ready for it?

 Wendy Tee